adamcatley/adamcatley.github.io/docs/AirTag.md

 - The 32Mbit NOR Flash is [not encrypted](https://twitter.com/ghidraninja/status/1390619216823390208) and contains several assets.
 - The nRF52832 does not have any secure storage functionality.
-- It is unknown if th U1 has secure storage capability.
+- It is unknown if the U1 has secure storage capability.
 - It is yet to be confirmed where/if the FindMy root private key pair is stored.

 ### Other Research